nicill/DLTreeDetection/README.md

     simplifyData = True
     prepareData = False

+example call, to only consider classes 2,3,5 and 11

+    python dataHandling.py ./Data/Data_Sarah/ ./Data/Data23511/ 2 3 5 11

+take into account that the classes will be renamed according to the order they are given in. in the new dataset class 2 will be "1", class 3 will be "2", class 5 will be "3" and class 11 will be "4"

 2) Transform into training and testing folders with the appropriate format (tiles cut with mosaic tile, image label tile and tiles boxes text file)